-To investigate potential competing effects of direct and indirect mechanisms, we combined the components of our PMF decomposition, delineating between those linked to direct effects (polymer-arginine and polymer-chloride; $\Delta\Delta G_{dir}$) and indirect effects (cavitation and polymer-water; $\Delta\Delta G_{ind}$) of arginine (Fig.~\ref{fig:dbarsgg}a).
+To investigate potential competing effects of direct and indirect mechanisms, we combined the components of our PMF decomposition, delineating between those linked to direct effects (polymer-arginine and polymer-Cl$^{-}$; $\Delta\Delta G_{dir}$) and indirect effects (cavitation and polymer-water; $\Delta\Delta G_{ind}$) of arginine (Fig.~\ref{fig:dbarsgg}a).

 We discovered that, with increasing concentration, the mechanism underlying the effects of arginine transitions from direct to indirect dominance.
 At 0.25 M, cavity formation and polymer-water interactions oppose polymer collapse, while arginine-polymer interactions favor collapse.
-The balance of these components gives rise to $\Delta\Delta G_{dir} > \Delta\Delta G_{ind}$, resulting in net stabilization of folded conformations and supporting the direct mechanism hypothesis (Fig.~\ref{fig:dbarsgg}a).
+The balance of these components gives rise to $\Delta\Delta G_{dir} > \Delta\Delta G_{ind}$, resulting in the net stabilization of folded conformations and supporting the direct mechanism hypothesis (Fig.~\ref{fig:dbarsgg}a).

 In contrast, for the high-concentration regime (0.5 M and 1.0 M), cavity formation and polymer-water attractive interactions favor polymer collapse, while attractive arginine-polymer interactions favor extension of the hydrophobic polymer.
-In this case, indirect components dominated the free energy difference ($\Delta\Delta G_{dir} < \Delta\Delta G_{ind}$), stabilizing the polymer collapse and supporting the indirect hypothesis (Fig.~\ref{fig:dbarsgg}a).
+In this case, indirect components dominate the free energy difference ($\Delta\Delta G_{dir} < \Delta\Delta G_{ind}$), stabilizing polymer collapse and supporting the indirect hypothesis (Fig.~\ref{fig:dbarsgg}a).

 Thus, within the range of concentrations studied, we have uncovered that arginine exists at the edge of a mechanistic flip between direct- and indirect-dominated stabilization of many-body hydrophobic interactions.
 The identification of this mechanistic switch may explain the wide variety of hypotheses in the existing arginine literature.
 Because arginine is situated on this razor's edge, small changes associated with the chemistry of a protein surface, the addition of cosolvents to solution, or differences in sample preparation, may cause significant changes in the modulation of hydrophobic interactions due to arginine.